-Dr. Natthapoj Vincent Trakulphadetkrai currently serves as Director of Research Communications and Lecturer in Primary Mathematics Education at the University of Reading's Institute of Education.
+Dr. Natthapoj Vincent Trakulphadetkrai currently serves as the Director of Research Communications, the Deputy Director of Postgraduate Research Studies, and Lecturer in Primary Mathematics Education at the University of Reading's Institute of Education.

 He also leads the MathsThroughStories.org project, which sets out to investigate various aspects of using mathematical story picture books in mathematics education.
 The website also offers valuable and free resources for parents and teachers.
-Since its launch in March 2017, the website has now been viewed over 200,000 times by more than 35,000 teachers and parents from nearly 170 countries around the world.
+Since its launch in March 2017, the website has now been viewed over 300,000 times by more than 60,000 teachers and parents from over 180 countries around the world.

-In addition to his lectureship in Primary Mathematics Education, Dr. Trakulphadetkrai also serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics (ATM).
+In addition to his lectureship in Primary Mathematics Education, Dr. Trakulphadetkrai also serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics (ATM) and the Co-Convenor of the British Educational Research Association’s (BERA) Mathematics Education Special Interest Group (SIG).
 Previously, he served as an executive committee member of the British Society for Research into Learning Mathematics (BSRLM); as Chair of the British Congress of Mathematics Education’s (BCME) Communications Committee as well as Co-Editor of the Mathematical Association’s (MA) Primary Mathematics Journal.

 Prior to joining the University of Reading, Dr. Trakulphadetkrai was part of a research team at the UCL Institute of Education (University of London), contributing to a €2 million European Union-funded research project, called ‘Creative Little Scientists (CLS): Enabling Creativity through Science and Mathematics in Preschool and First Years of Primary Education’, which spanned across nine European countries.